 Make the cat paws

-Sew 2 paw pieces right sides together around the sides and top using a contrasting thread.
+Sew 2 paw pieces wrong sides together around the sides and top using a contrasting thread.
 Trim seam allowance to ¼”.
 Repeat for the remaining paw pieces, to create 4 cat paws.

 On each cat paw, stitch lines from the bottom to create their itty witty cat fingers.
 (You may want to mark the stitch lines with an erasable pencil first.)